bfreuden/kubernetes-cheat-sheet/README.md

 * either as a Deployment
 * either as a DaemonSet

-The video is about the latter.
+The video is about the latter:
 ```bash
 # as a daemonset
 kubectl apply -f daemon-set/nginx-ingress.yaml